 - Temporary Link to your hosting space (while your domain fully propagates)

-- Links to 24 x 7 Hosting Support Team
+- Links to 24 x 7 Live Support Team

 With web hosting you’re probably concerned that there’s a bewildering array of options to choose from.
 There’s no doubt there are plenty of options to choose from but here’s what you need to focus on to make the right decision.

 First up, does your hosting company operate from a start of the art, purpose built datacentre.
 Ideally it should be a Tier 3 or Tier 4 datacentre which means it meets the highest of standards in terms of security, connectivity and resilience.
 This is an industry standard grading given by the Uptime Institute.